PaoNeke2019/JuxtUX/README.md

 # JuxtUX
-It istest product for uxd.
+It is test product for uxd.
+[not projuct]